Statistical mechanics analysis of general multi-dimensional knapsack problems

-In this case, two issues are noteworthy.
-The first issue is with respect to the necessary cost of computation.
-Given that it is necessary to assess summations over $\mu = 1,\ldots,K$ and $i = 1,\ldots,N$ for each of $i = 1,\ldots,N$ and $\mu = 1,\ldots,K$, respectively, the computational cost of this algorithm is $O(NK)$ per update.
-Specifically, $x_i^{\max} \ (i=1,\ldots,N)$ is assumed as $O(1)$.
-Furthermore, we should repeat the computation until convergence with respect to each choice of one item, which implies that the cost of finding an approximate solution increases with respect to $O(NKT)$, where $T$ denotes the number of selected items, as long as the number of iterations necessary for the convergence is $O(1)$ per choice.
-Although this may not be low-cost, it is still feasible in many practical situations.
-At the selection of the next item, starting with the convergent solution for the last choice, which is termed as ``warm start,” is effective for suppressing the number of iterations.
-Another issue is related to the validity of the current approximate treatment.
+The second is about the setting of $\beta$.
+The larger values emphasize the greediness of the solution search; the larger $\beta$ prefers item types of the larger $v_i$.
+However, too large $\beta$ prevents BP from converging due to the occurrence of RSB unless $v_i$ is constant among the item types.
+Hence, we have to tune the value of $\beta$.
+In the experiments shown below, we set $\beta = 2$-$10$, for which BP converged.

+The final issue is related to the validity of the current approximate treatment.
 The developed algorithm yields the exact results under appropriate conditions, as $N \rightarrow \infty$, if $w_{\mu i}$'s are provided as independent random variables sampled from a distribution with zero mean and finite variance \cite{montanari2006analysis,rangan2011generalized}.